jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

 ## How are development cycles not slowed down by manual reviews?

-The Squad Plan hacking
-is first performed on the source code.
+Squad Plan hacking is first performed on the source code.
 This allows for hacking
 and development to occur simultaneously, which minimizes the dependency on functional environments,